dmksnnk/blog/content/search.md

 ---
 title: 'Search' # in any language you want
 layout: 'search' # necessary for search
-# url: "/archive"
-# description: "Description for Search"
+description: "Search the blog for articles, tutorials, and resources on this blog."
 summary: 'search'
 draft: false
 ---